Coronavirus (COVID-19) symptoms

 - Don't over dress.
 Wear loose comfortable clothing and make sure the room you are in isn't too warm.
 You shouldn't attempt to make yourself feel cold.

 - Drink more fluids, avoiding alcohol as this can make dehydration worse.
-You sweat more when you have a fever and drinking makes sure you won't get dehydrated.
+You sweat more when you have a fever and drinking water makes sure you won't get dehydrated.
 You should be passing urine approximately every 6 hours.
 A pale yellow urine means you're unlikely to be dehydrated.

 - Take a medicine that reduces fever such as paracetamol (unless you're allergic or have been told by a healthcare professional that you can't take it).